Soups are one of the best ways to eat healthy and delicious! Here are our best easy soup recipes that the whole family will love.

 And finally, the coziest soup of them all: this wild rice soup recipe!
 This soup is creamy and oh so comforting, featuring white beans, carrots, mushrooms and wild rice.
 And, it’s vegan and vegetarian!
 It’s naturally creamy using a secret ingredient (head over to the recipe to see).
 It makes for a filling and satisfying wild rice soup that rounds out our list of soup recipes.
 Bon appetit!

-Another popular creamy vegan soup?
+Another great creamy soup?
 Vegan Corn Chowder

 Looking for more healthy soup recipes?